Information for International Applicants

 Medical Laboratory Science

-North Carolina does not require state licensure or certification to work as a medical laboratory scientist in North Carolina.
+Licensure is not required to work in a medical laboratory in North Carolina.